Annotation cards

 Annotation card footer actions

-The footer of an annotation card contains controls that support reviewing and navigating issues.
+The footer of an annotation card contains controls that support reviewing and navigating findings.

-Depending on the issue and context, the footer may include:
+Depending on the finding and context, the footer may include:

 How annotation cards behave during review